whosonfirst/go-whosonfirst-dist/README.md

 #### "Combined" distributions

+_IMPORTANT: As of August 2019 the `-index-alt-files` flag will trigger a fatal error pending resolution of [issue #15](https://github.com/whosonfirst/go-whosonfirst-dist/issues/15)._

 It is also possible to create a single combined distribution from two or more repos, passing the `-combined` and `-combined-name` flag.

 Here's an example that in addition to creating a combined distributions, also assumes local and non-standard repositories, builds a "bundle" distribution and indexes alternate geometry files.